-The course is part-time and consists of three modules offered over one calendar year.
-The first module is offered over three consecutive days in mid- June at the University of Stirling.
-The second module takes place over four days in the autumn semester (usual two days in September and two days in December) and third module is a work-based practice module which requires on campus attendance for one day.
+The course is full-time and consists of three modules offered over one calendar year.
+The first module is offered in mid- June at the University of Stirling.
+The second module takes place over the autumn semester and third module is a work-based practice module which requires on campus attendance for one day.
 Students will undertake the rest of this module in their own workplace with tutorial support being offered online or by telephone.
 Additional on campus support days can be arranged if required by the students on the programme and this will be subject to negotiation to ensure that these days take place at a mutually convenient time.

 Assessment is 100% coursework.
 This coursework will involve a combination of written assignments, case studies and work-based observations.
 Normally the observations and assessments carried out in the workplace will be graded on a pass/fail basis.

 - Brookfield, S, (1986), Understanding and facilitating Adult Learning, Milton Keynes, Open University Press

 - Derrick, J, Field, J, Howard, U, Lavender, P, Meyer, S, Niussl von Rein, E, and Schuller, T, (2010), Remaking Adult Education.
 London, Institute of Education

 - Ecclestone, K, (2002), Learning Autonomy in Post-16 Education, London, RoutledgeFalmer

 - Hillier, Y. (2002) Reflective Teaching in Further and Adult Education, London: Continuum

 - Illeris, K, (ed), (2010), Contemporary Theories of Learning, New York, Routledge